W00t3k/airodump-maclookup/README.md

 ## Simplicity

 It's a very simple script tha requires the *aircrack-ng* suite to be installed.
+After installing the aircrack-ng suite, and capturing the required data

 # Installation